Brain Lab / Stealth

 May improve patient outcomes, especially for certain tumors like gliomas

 Improves visualization of the operative field to help avoid critical brain structures

 Pre-operative planning may help preserve important brain function

 Has been shown to improve surgical outcomes for complex surgeries

 The real-time display of instrument location, orientation, and relationship to nearby structures in the brain has been demonstrated to enhance the confidence of surgeons and their perception of safety.

 Image-guided surgery is designed to help surgeons target the brain tumor with pinpoint accuracy.
 Accurately locating and removing the brain tumor is important and helps surgeons to preserve the patient’s brain functions after surgery.
 Studies have shown that functional neuronavigation can improve surgical outcomes for complex surgeries.

 It has been demonstrated that functional neuronavigation improves surgical outcomes, particularly for complex surgeries.

 A brain tumor, whether malignant or benign, is a very serious condition that requires prompt and thorough treatment.
-Even benign tumors of the brain can grow, albeit slowly, and become life threatening.
+Even benign tumors of the brain can grow, albeit slowly, and become life-threatening.
 Primary tumors are those that grow in the brain, while secondary tumors start somewhere else in the body and have now spread or metastasized to the brain.
-Resection is performed mostly on primary brain tumors, but in some cases resection of secondary tumors are necessary as well.
+Resection is performed mostly on primary brain tumors, but in some cases, resection of secondary tumors is necessary as well.